Hot foods taste great! They add to our enjoyment and some spices have considerable health benefits ... but ...

 For health, the Chinese approach recommends foods that help your body to balance its natural tendencies.

-For example, if you are naturally a 'warm' person, with good circulation, warm hands and feet, who wears less than others, then you may be eating too much warming food and would be better eating more cooling food.
-For you, too much hot food makes you sick.
+For example, if you are naturally a ‘warm’ person, with good circulation, warm hands and feet, who wears less than others, then you may be eating too much warming food and would be better eating more cooling food.
+For you, too many hot foods make you sick.

 Conversely, if you have poor circulation and often feel cold, you should eat more warming foods.
 But even for you, too many very hot foods would be a mistake: warming foods would be best.